pat-podolski-sb/sb-bootcamp-git/README.md

 # sb-bootcamp-git
-This repository is create to show hot to work with GiT.
+This repository is create to show hot to work with Git.